|Physical description: ||Station Building, including Signal Box, Platform 3- Type 11(c.1912)

 Platform 1/2 is an island platform, whilst Platform 3 is a roadside platform.
 All platforms have been extensively upgraded, and have a mixture of both paved and asphalt surfaces.
 Original brick faces are no longer evident, though they may be extant.
 Platform 1 is steel rail post and concrete panel cast in situ.
 Platform 2/3 is brick with cement render, coping has been raised in concrete.

 A modern concrete framed footbridge with gabled steel canopy and three concrete lift towers is located at the northern end of the platform.
 This visually dominating structure replaced an earlier steel footbridge at the southern end of the platform.
 The footbridge does not form part of this listing.

 While the majority of the area surrounding the Wyong Railway Station is dedicated to carparking, there is an impressive row of Canary Island Date Palms (Phoenix Canariensis), dating from the early 20th century, lining the Pacific Highway.

 The eastern carpark at the station contains remnants of a small weighbridge and may contain remnant evidence of the former goods and stockyards although they are likely to be disturbed.

-At the station there are located a number of items of moveable heritage including a standard Millner's Patent Fire Resisting safe, indicator boards (both platforms) and an original (or early) luggage trolley.
-The Wyong Railway Depot, just north of the Howarth Street overbridge (although not able to be inspected) was found to contain several other items of moveable heritage including two original four wheeled luggage carts, a cast iron and timber station bench and an original cast iron WYONG station sign (at the entrance to the depot).
+At the station there are located a number of items of moveable heritage including a standard Millner's Patent Fire Resisting safe, timber rollover indicator boards with clock faces and pedals (both platforms) and an original (or early) luggage trolley.
+The Wyong Railway Depot, just north of the Howarth Street overbridge (although not able to be inspected) was found to contain several other items of movable heritage including two original four wheeled luggage carts, a cast iron and timber station bench and an original cast iron WYONG station sign (at the entrance to the depot).